Health Care Department Operations Manual

 • Central Fill Packaging

-• Medication shall be issued in the quantity necessary to complete prescriptions/orders except as noted below:
+• The pharmacy shall dispense medication in the quantity necessary to complete prescriptions/orders except as noted below:

 • Routinely administered medications limited to a 30-day supply per dispense.
-Exceptions may be permitted as determined by the Systemwide Medication Management Committee.
+Exceptions may be permitted as determined by the Systemwide Medication Management Subcommittee.

 • Unit-of-use medications in multiples of package size may be dispensed utilizing the nearest manufacturer package size subject to the pharmacist’s judgment.

-• PRN (as needed) medications limited to a 30-day supply per dispense in multiples of 30 tablets or capsules (for oral dosage forms) shall be provided unless indicated otherwise in the prescription/order.
+• PRN (as needed) medications shall be dispensed in multiples of 30 tablets or capsules (for oral dosage forms) whenever feasible and shall not exceed a 30-day supply per dispense.

 • Prescriptions/orders for patients housed in CTCs or other inpatient areas, or in temporary locations may be dispensed in quantities less than a 30-day supply.

-• During downtime procedures, when prescriptions/orders are recorded on a CDC 7221, automatic stop prescriptions/orders applies to licensed inpatient beds only in accordance with the HCDOM, Section 3.5.14, Additional Requirements Pertaining to Licensed Inpatient Facilities.
+• During downtime procedures, when prescriptions/orders are recorded on a CDC 7221, automatic stop prescriptions/orders apply to licensed inpatient beds only in accordance with the Health Care Department Operations Manual (HCDOM), Section 3.5.14, Additional Requirements Pertaining to Licensed Inpatient Facilities.

 • Storage Requirements and Inventory Management